 The grant or contract between the sponsor and GTRC, under which Intellectual Property is produced, may contain specific provisions with respect to Intellectual Property.
-The inventors must be aware of these provisions as they can impact the licensing and commercialization opportunities of the invention.
+The Creators must be aware of these provisions as they can impact the licensing and Commercialization opportunities of the Intellectual Property.